-- 1. easy and economical on-site fabrication using a patented mold system, as shown in Figure 12, - 2. easy and economical deployment of the units by floating them using lift bags (not requiring barges and cranes, see Figure 13), - 3. ability to anchor the units to the bottom (covered later), and - 4. units can be custom designed as habitat for selected benthic and pelagic species, including aquaculture applications and transplanting and propagation of corals.
+- 1. easy and economical on-site fabrication using a patented mold system, - 2. easy and economical deployment of the units by floating them using lift bags (not requiring barges and cranes), - 3. ability to anchor the units to the bottom (covered later), and - 4. units can be custom designed as habitat for selected benthic and pelagic species, including aquaculture applications and transplanting and propagation of corals.